Our rating(3.6/5)

 In other words, card security comes at a cost – whether you are taking the compliance route or not.

 Businesses can also add a virtual terminal for over-the-phone payments.
-This comes at a monthly cost that includes a set number of transactions a month.
-Up to five users can process virtual terminal transactions at the same time on either the web, tablet or phone.
+This comes at a monthly cost covering a number of transactions a month.
+Up to 5 users can process virtual terminal transactions at the same time on the web, tablet or phone.
 For an additional cost, you can also accept multiple currencies.

 None of these online and remote payment options are unusual for a payment processor.
 They’re the bare minimum of what businesses can expect from an established merchant service provider.